 Investigating Brain Injury and Criminality

 This study in Australia used record linkage where a large dataset gained from records is used to make a comparison and analysis against another variable.
 In this case, on whether there are any correlations between traumatic brain injury and first criminal convictions.

 Previous studies have been carried out using a similar methodology.
-Notably, a study looking at brain injury in childhood and risk of criminal convictions in later life within Northern Finland, published in 2002 in the journal Psychiatric Research.
+Notably, a study looking at brain injury in childhood and the risk of criminal convictions in later life within Northern Finland, was published in 2002 in the journal Psychiatric Research.
 Here they found there was an increased risk of over one and a half times for criminality if an individual had suffered a traumatic brain injury as a child.

-Another study which looked at the risk of violent crime in people with epilepsy and traumatic brain injury in Sweden, published in 2001 in PLOS Medicien (Fazel et al, 2011) found a three-fold increased risk in convictions for a violent offense compared to the general population after a traumatic brain injury which required hospitalization.
+Another study that looked at the risk of violent crime in people with epilepsy and traumatic brain injury in Sweden, published in 2001 in PLOS Medicine (Fazel et al, 2011) found a three-fold increased risk of convictions for a violent offense compared to the general population after a traumatic brain injury which required hospitalization.

 These results do suggest there is a casual link between the two and therefore if traumatic brain injury can be reduced, it is possible this could have a positive impact on crime reduction.
 Traumatic brain injury (TBI) can range from a knock to the head causing blackout and concussion to more severe trauma which requires medical intervention.

 A milder head injury is more common and does not result in any lasting effects on cognition or behavior.
-Another issue to be considered is there are behaviors which can be seen in the early years of childhood which have been linked through research to criminal behavior in adulthood, and these behaviors are also linked to a higher risk of head injury.
+Another issue to be considered is there are behaviors that can be seen in the early years of childhood which have been linked through research to criminal behavior in adulthood, and these behaviors are also linked to a higher risk of head injury.